 Suggestion for OCR

-Last but not the least, we think it would be immensely useful if OCR could make additional insights regarding these breaches available on the portal, without having to necessarily disclose identities of the breached organizations.
+Last but not the least, we think it would be immensely useful if OCR could provide additional insights regarding these breaches (perhaps through their annual reports to Congress or otherwise), without having to disclose identities of the breached organizations.

 - Who were the threat actors?

 - How long did the average breach last?